- Created in Skin Conditions

 Treatment for wrinkles runs the gamut from topical creams and moisturizers to cosmetic procedures.
 The most common medical treatments are:

-- Antioxidants, creams consisting of Vitamins A, C and E and beta-carotene that improves the appearance of wrinkles and provides some additional sun protection.
+- Antioxidants, creams consisting of Vitamins A, C and E and beta-carotene improve the appearance of wrinkles and provide some additional sun protection.

 - Moisturizers, which temporarily reduce the appearance of wrinkles.